ahassanzadeh/AnimalAI/README.md

 # RoboGym

 RoboGym is a virtual environment to train robots.
-The platform used for training is called Animal-Olympics to train animal-like behavious for our agent.
+The platform used for training is called Animal-Olympics to train animal-like.
+In this approach the agent is trained for obstacles maneuvering and food retrival.

 # Animal-AI Olympics